0 hidden charges. 0 forex

 What is Net Salary Formula and How to Calculate Net Salary?

-If your primary source of income is a monthly salary, it’s a good idea to learn how to calculate your net salary.
+If your primary source of income is a monthly salary, it’s a good idea to learn how to calculate net salary.
 This way, you can stay on top of the details regarding your pay scale and negotiate your salary better.

-The first step to learning how to calculate your net salary, however, is to understand what this term means.
+The first step to learning how to calculate net salary, however, is to understand what this term means.
 So, let’s begin at the basics.

 The net salary is the total salary that you receive after accounting for various deductions from your gross income.
 These deductions include (but are not limited to) the tax deducted at source, professional tax, deductions related to the Public Provident Fund (PPF) and more.